James Murray (physician): Scandal

-He travelled to Rome Italy in 1844, where he undertook some studies into the causes of malaria.
+He travelled to Rome in 1844, where he undertook some studies into the causes of malaria.
 His research led to his view that the fever was caused by electro-galvanic currents and accumulations.
 He felt passionate towards his appointment as the resident physician to Anglesey, and subsequently to Anglesey's successors, George Phipps, 2nd Marquess of Normanby in 1835, and Viscount Ebrington in 1839.
 However, Murray's son, John, brought shame on his father by publishing a novel, entitled The Viceroy, which satirised "the worms and sycophants of Irish lord lieutenancy".
 The historian Richard Davenport-Hines, writing for the Dictionary of National Biography, noticed how the situation could have caused Murray much embarrassment and was probably the reason why, in 1841, the newly appointed Earl de Grey, George Robinson, 1st Marquess of Ripon, dispensed with Murray's services.

 Studies in heat and electricity

 Murray was the resident physician to the Netterville Dispensary and to the Anglesey Lying-In Hospital, Dublin.
 He was the first physician to recommend the breathing in of iodine in water vapour for respiratory diseases, and in 1829, he published his Dissertation on the influence of heat and humidity, with practical observations on the inhalation of iodine.
 This was reissued in 1837, with additions to his technique of tracheotomy operations.

 His report analysed body temperatures in various diseases, and looked at the effects of heat and fluidity on medicines.
 It further suggested that dilution aided the effects of most medicines.
 However, it was the area of electrotherapy that Murray was most interested in; he (wrongly) attributed electricity to be the cause of cholera and other epidemics.
 He further opined that epidemics were a result of disturbances of natural electricity; either depletion or excess of electricity in the nervous system could derange the vital organs.

 During the cholera epidemic of 1832, he lowered the atmospheric pressure on the external surface of sufferers' bodies using an air pump based on his own design.
 He also endorsed the medical use of atmospheric pressure in air baths.
 He reported his findings in various medical journals and publications.